-Tenant Lease Review: Protect Your Rights Before Moving In
+Tenant Lease Review: Protect Your Rights Before You Move In

 Drop your lease to analyze it